Okada bets to win with fine dining and casinos

 He said opening hotels in jurisdictions where gambling is not yet permitted, such as Taiwan, was also a possibility.

-Until February, Okada was the largest shareholder in Steve Wynn’s $12 billion Wynn Resorts Ltd (WYNN.O).
-He had helped bankroll Wynn’s operations for more than a decade.
+Until February, Okada was the largest shareholder in Steve Wynn’s $12 billion Wynn Resorts Ltd. He had helped bankroll Wynn’s operations for more than a decade.

 The two fell out publicly in January when Okada filed a lawsuit against Wynn for blocking access to financial documents relating to a $135 million company donation to the University of Macau.